 If the nerve block successfully eliminates or diminishes pain, your doctor may recommend repeating the nerve block injection about every other week.
 Local anesthetic and a calming sedative are usually all that is required for a nerve block in the neck.
 General anesthesia is not necessary and you can return home shortly after the procedure.

-Neck Pain Treatment in Dallas-Fort Worth
+Neck Pain Treatment in Florida and Texas

-We offer a comprehensive range of minimally invasive pain relief therapies including cervical sympathetic nerve blocks for patients in the Dallas-Fort Worth area.
+We offer a comprehensive range of minimally invasive pain relief therapies including cervical sympathetic nerve blocks for patients in Florida and the Dallas-Fort Worth area.
 This type of targeted pain relief therapy has helped many patients get their lives back and may prevent the need for an invasive neck surgery.
 Our expert team of pain management doctors and medical professionals has extensive experience performing cervical nerve blocks.

 Find out if a nerve block for neck pain is the right treatment option for you by scheduling an appointment at one of our pain relief clinics.
 We offer convenient locations throughout the Dallas-Fort Worth area, including Euless, Grapevine, Hurst, and Irving.